mat-devlp/bookshelf-sql-api/README.md

 ```

 ### 3️⃣ Set up PostgreSQL database
 Ensure you have PostgreSQL installed and running.
-Create a database named `bookshelf` and run the following SQL command to create the necessary table:
+Create a database named `BOOKSHELF` and run the following SQL command to create the necessary table:

 ```sql
 CREATE TABLE books (